UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 *Visual sensory memory* is known as iconic memory.
 Iconic memory was first studied by the psychologist George Sperling (1960).
 In his research, Sperling showed participants a display of letters in rows, similar to that shown in Figure 9.5, "Measuring Iconic Memory."
 However, the display lasted only about 50 milliseconds (1/20 of a second).
 Then, Sperling gave his participants a recall test in which they were asked to name all the letters that they could remember.
 On average, the participants could remember only about one-quarter of the letters that they had seen.

 [![12 random upper case letters in three rows.](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/23359e544fec0dbb7d2c8413ab5e834a.jpg)](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/23359e544fec0dbb7d2c8413ab5e834a.jpg)

-Figure 9.5 Measuring Iconic Memory.
+Figure: Measuring Iconic Memory.
 Sperling showed his participants displays such as this one for only 1/20th of a second.
 He found that when he cued the participants to report one of the three rows of letters, they could do it, even if the cue was given shortly after the display had been removed.
 The research demonstrated the existence of iconic memory.

 Sperling reasoned that the participants had seen all the letters but could remember them only very briefly, making it impossible for them to report them all.
 To test this idea, in his next experiment, he first showed the same letters, but then after the display had been removed, he signaled to the participants to report the letters from either the first, second, or third row.
 In this condition, the participants now reported almost all the letters in that row.
 This finding confirmed Sperling's hunch: participants had access to all of the letters in their iconic memories, and if the task was short enough, they were able to report on the part of the display he asked them to.
 The "short enough" is the length of iconic memory, which turns out to be about 250 milliseconds (¼ of a second).